dekoza/mtgpl/AFR.rst

    10-19 | You gain 3 life and draw three cards.

    20 | Search your library for a card.
-If it's an artifact card you may put it onto the battlefield.
+If it's an artifact card, you may put it onto the battlefield.
 Otherwise, put that card into your hand.
 Then shuffle.

 :mtgtip:`Cave of the Frost Dragon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/d/bdb41396-5008-4a5f-92ca-54ecac42e926.jpg?1624988335|https://scryfall.com/card/afr/253/cave-of-the-frost-dragon?utm_source=api>`